 NOTE: This is an updated version of an essay first published in 2013.
-For a comprehensive treatment of the law of Article V, see State Initiation of Constitutional Amendments: A Guide for Lawyers and Legislative Drafters (4th ed.
-2016) and more recent postings on this website.
+For a comprehensive treatment of amendment law, see The Law of Article V: State Initiation of Constitutional Amendments and postings at the Article V Information Center website.

 Many lawmakers and activists, and most of the public, now favor a constitutional amendment to impose financial restraint on Congress.
 Because experience shows that Congress is unlikely to propose such an amendment itself, there is growing interest in the Constitution’s procedure enabling the states to propose an amendment.
 The Constitution calls the states’ mechanism for doing so a convention for proposing amendments.